adrien2p/medusa-extender/docs/README.md

 You can directly clone the `starters/server` to get started quickly.

+First, update your `medusa-config.js` accordingly to your needs.

-Follow the next command to be ready in minutes
+Then, follow the next command to be ready in minutes

 ```bash
 npx degit github:adrien2p/medusa-extender/starters/server#main server